sylee538/Udacity-Robotics-Software-Engineering/Project4/README.md

 View -> Graph View

 ### Output
 Navigate the robot in the simulation to create map for the environment.
 Map db file will be located in the /root/.ros/ folder.
-Check the example output inside db folder.